Matija Sarkic: Wolverhampton Wanderers

 Sarkic signed for Villa's Premier League rivals Wolverhampton Wanderers on 27 July 2020 on a three-year contract.

 Shrewsbury Town (loan)

 On 2 September 2020, Sarkic joined League One club Shrewsbury Town on a season-long loan.
 He made his debut on 12 September, starting in a goalless draw away at Portsmouth.
+He kept 11 clean sheets in 29 games across all competitions for the Shrews before returning to Wolves on 6 May 2021; he had competed for a starting position against Harry Burgoyne during his loan.

 Birmingham City (loan)

 Sarkic joined Championship club Birmingham City on 26 July 2021 on loan for the season.
 With previous first-choice goalkeeper Neil Etheridge still recovering from COVID-19, Sarkic started the opening-day fixture away to Sheffield United and kept a clean sheet as Birmingham won 1–0.
 He retained his place in the starting eleven even after Etheridge's return to fitness, kept ten clean sheets, and missed only one of Birmingham's 24 league matches.
 Near the end of what proved to be his last appearance, on 2 January 2022, he dislocated a shoulder throwing the ball out to a defender.
 The injury required surgery which would keep him out for the rest of the season, and he returned to his parent club for treatment and rehabilitation.
 Despite only being at the club for the first half of the season, he was voted Birmingham City's Player of the Season for 2021–22.